Stanley Baldwin: Cabinet

 Baldwin's new Cabinet now included many former political associates of Lloyd George: former Coalition Conservatives: Austen Chamberlain (as foreign secretary), Lord Birkenhead (secretary for India) and Arthur Balfour (lord president after 1925), and the former Liberal Winston Churchill as chancellor of the exchequer.
 Baldwin created the Organisation for the Maintenance of Supplies, a volunteer body of those opposed to the strike which was intended to complete essential work.

-In 1927, he was made a Fellow of the Royal Society.
+In 1927, he was made a Fellow of the Royal Society and a member of the King's Privy Council for Canada.

 Domestic affairs

 Trade unions strike

 A defining feature of Baldwin's Second term was the 1926 General Strike, Baldwin handled the strike by using powers awarded to him in the Emergency Powers Act 1920.
 He deployed the military and volunteers to keep essential services running.
 The strike ended when it was found to not be protected by the Trade Disputes Act 1906, leading to the strike being called off on 12 May lasting just 9 days.
 Baldwin's government was widely credited for such an effective response to the strike.

 At Baldwin's instigation Lord Weir headed a committee to "review the national problem of electrical energy".
 It published its report on 14 May 1925 and in it Weir recommended the setting up of a Central Electricity Board, a state monopoly half-financed by the Government and half by local undertakings.
 Baldwin accepted Weir's recommendations and they became law by the end of 1926.

 The Board was a success.
 By 1939 electrical output was up fourfold and generating costs had fallen.
 Consumers of electricity rose from three-quarters of a million in 1920 to nine million in 1938, with annual growth of 700,000 to 800,000 a year (the fastest rate of growth in the world).